 What is an Individualized Education Plan (IEP)?

-An IEP is a written plan that describes educational and developmental goals for a specific disabled child.
+An IEP is a written plan that describes educational and developmental goals for an individual child with a disability.
 The plan serves several purposes.
-It assures that educators, parents and the child are all in agreement about what the child needs to be given and about what the child needs to do.
-It also gives them something to refer back to, to see if they have reached those goals and followed the program outlined in the IEP.
+It assures that educators, parents and the child are agree on the actions each of them commits to.
+It also gives them something to refer back to, to see if they have reached these goals and followed the program outlined in the IEP.
 Most importantly, it gives them an action plan for helping the child reach reasonable goals.
 Each IEP is written for a specific child, to meet that child’s needs during a limited period of time (no more than one year), so the content varies from one child to another.
 These are individualized plans, so the plan for your child may be very different from the plan for another parent’s child.
 Over time, a child’s IEPs will also change to meet the child’s needs.

 Who Attends the IEP Meeting?